 Marc Bohne

-Marc’s work is also discussed in Mitch Albala’s new book, “Landscape Painting” which you can get at Amazon and other fine book outlets.
+Marc’s work is discussed in Mitch Albala’s book, “Landscape Painting” which you can get at Amazon and other fine book outlets.